 - Meals per Week (10, 12, 14 that can be used once per meal period either in the dining hall or at a restaurant using meal credits)

-- Meals per Semester (120, 150, 180 – averages out to 7, 9 and 10 meals per week.
-Can be used in the dining hall consecutively and one per meal period at the restaurants using meal credits)
+- Meals per Semester (130 and 180 that can be used in the dining hall consecutively and one per meal period at the restaurants using meal credits)

 - Commuter/Apartment ($750 dining dollars with a five percent discount at the register)

 - Athletic Plan (135 meals per semester that can be used in the dining hall consecutively and one per meal per period at the restaurants using meal credits)